What is Specialist Disability Accommodation (SDA)

 Specialist disability accommodation, or SDA is a type of housing supported by NDIS designed for people living with high-level functional impairment or very high support needs.
-It is provided to give them the support they need to transition to independent living in order to reach their personal goals.
+It is provided to give them the support they need to transition to independent living for disabled, including the potential need for respite accommodation.

 Maple Community Services is an experienced provider of SDA in the New South Wales region and we have a wealth of knowledge regarding the SDA process.
 It can be a confusing process to navigate, and we want to share what we have learnt from our experience, to make the transition easier for our clients.